pcanwar/CleanSystem/README.md

  ## Interduction
-I am doing this for fun.
-(DevOps) and to clean and optimize sys.
+I am doing this for fun vs CleanMyMacX

 I haven't tried it on Windows